mikaelho/python-human-regex/README.md

 ```

 Notes:
-- 1.6k stars but last commit in 2020.
+- Popular but last commit in 2020.
 - Version exists for [almost any language](http://verbalexpressions.github.io), polyglots can in
   theory transfer their knowledge.
 - Python documentation is missing, had to consult the JSVerbalExpressions docs for capture